spartan782/pcap-2-bro/README.md

 * -r --recursive (if you have multiple pcaps in layered directories)
 * -f --file /path/to/pcap/file (single pcap ingest)
 * -v --verbose (use if you want status updates every 10 seconds on screen)
+* -s --source UUID or Number.
+This replaces the ROCK::sensor_id variable so that you can search for the data easily inside of ROCK and identify the source it came from.